SleepFoundation readers get $250 off Lull Mattresses.

 The vast majority of mattresses sold today follow a basic pattern, combining a pressure-relieving comfort system with a firmer support core.
 The materials used to make these sections determine the mattress type.
 To form an idea of how a mattress is likely to perform for different types of sleepers, it helps to have an understanding of the most common mattress types.
 Lull and Purple produce foam and hybrid mattresses:

-The Original Lull Mattress is currently Lull’s only model.
-It is an all-foam option that rates a medium firm, or 6 out of 10 on the firmness scale.
+The Lull Original Mattress is an all-foam model that rates a medium firm, or 6 out of 10 on the firmness scale.

 A 1.5-inch layer of gel-infused memory foam makes up the topmost part of the mattress.
 The gel infusions are designed to help prevent heat buildup around the body, and the memory foam conforms closely to cushion sensitive areas such as the hips and shoulders.